 Digging for Gold

-I have wonderful memories of talking up to the ceiling late at night, voicing my frustrations, venting about girls, and veering towards questions revolving around The Meaning of Life as the voice from above would speak down in response (Jesse not God).
+I have wonderful memories of talking up to the ceiling late at night, voicing my frustrations, venting about girls, and veering towards questions revolving around The Meaning of Life as the voice from above would speak down in response (Jesse not God, but sometimes God as Jesse).
 One night Jesse and I both were realizing something we did not want to realize about ourselves: We were negative people and it was affecting our relationships.

 Everyday I would try to look for an excuse to write someone off.
 I did this as a mechanism to protect myself: If I could notice the shortcomings of others, I felt better about my own.
 That night, talking through something we did not want to talk through, we decided to made a promise to each other.